Sobeston/zig.guide/chapter-0.md

    * Prior experience programming
    * Some understanding of low-level programming concepts

-Knowing a language like C, C++, Rust, Go, Pascal or similar will be helpful for following this guide.
-You should have an editor, terminal and internet connection available to you.
-This guide is unofficial and unaffiliated with the Zig Software Foundation, and is designed to be read in order from the start.
+Knowing a language like C, C++, Rust, Go, Pascal or similar will help you follow this guide.
+You must have an editor, terminal and internet connection available to you.
+This guide is unofficial and unaffiliated with the Zig Software Foundation and is designed to be read in order from the start.
 # Installation

 This guide assumes Zig 0.11, which is the latest major release as of writing.